What Are the New Classifications in the DSM-5?

 - Caffeine withdrawal: Another divisive addition, caffeine withdrawal has moved from the appendix of DSM-IV to “Caffeine-Related Disorders” in DSM-5.

-- Excoriation disorder: This diagnosis addresses chronic scratching and picking at the skin, and is listed under “Obsessive-Compulsive and Related Disorders.”
+- Excoriation disorder: This diagnosis addresses chronic scratching and picking at the skin, and is under “Obsessive-Compulsive and Related Disorders.”

 - Binge eating disorder: Binge eating even once a week now qualifies a patient for this diagnosis, rather than biweekly.